-NURS 226 NURSING CARE THROUGH THE YEARS (ADULT I)
+NURS 226 NURSING CARE THROUGH THE YEARS (ADULT I)\

 Nursing process utilization is focused on data collection skills, beginning nursing diagnostic ability, and planning appropriate nursing interventions to support adaptation of the adult and older adult Development of psychomotor skills, therapeutic communication techniques and application of nursing theory are integrated into the care of the adult and older adult.
-Prerequisites: BIOL 211, HLTH 122, HLTH 212, NURS 111.
+Prerequisites: BIOL 211, CHEM 107, HLTH 122, HLTH 212, NURS 111.
 Prerequisite or co-requisite: HLTH 222, BIOL 212.

-NURS 315 MENTAL HEALTH CARE
+NURS 315 MENTAL HEALTH CARE\

 Examines the continuum of mental health through the life cycle.
 The concepts of primary, secondary and tertiary prevention provide the framework for discussing mental health nursing practice.
 This course provides the opportunity for students to apply the nursing process to clients with mental illness.
+Prerequisites: BIOL 211, BIOL 212, HLTH 222, NURS 226.
 Prerequisites or co-requisite: HLTH 313.

-NURS 319 CARE OF CHILDBEARING FAMILIES
+NURS 319 CARE OF CHILDBEARING FAMILIES\

 The childbearing family is the focal point of this course, including pregnancy, delivery and post-partum care.
 Nursing assessment and management of normal and high-risk childbearing families is stressed in hospital and community settings.
 Prerequisites: BIOL 211, BIOL 212, HLTH 222, NURS 226.
+Prerequisite or co-requisite: HLTH 313.

-NURS 320 CARE OF CHILDREARING FAMILIES
+NURS 320 CARE OF CHILDREARING FAMILIES\

 The childrearing family is the focal point of this course.
 Nursing assessment and management of normal and high-risk childrearing families is stressed in hospital and community settings.
 Prerequisites: BIOL 211, BIOL 212, HLTH 222, NURS 226.
+Prerequisite or co-requisite: HLTH 313.